Search

 Salad-in-a-Jar with Spinach-Lentil-Sweet Potato Burgers

 Salads are an obvious option to make use of fresh produce.
-One way to keep them interesting and portable is to create salads-in-a-jar.
+One way to keep them interesting and portable is to create salads in a jar.
 By layering salad ingredients in the right way, you can prepare them the night before and not have the dreaded sogginess that comes with dressing a salad too early.
 To eat the salads, you can either dump them into a bowl or (if using a wide-mouthed jar) turn the jar upside down for a few minutes to allow the dressing to filter through and then use a fork to eat straight from the jar.
 When you eat them straight from the jar, you also have the added benefit of saving time and water from washing additional dishes.
 It’s a win-win.

 The general guide for layering goes with (starting from the bottom of the jar):